 There are different classes of tickets available.
 “Hard sleeper” sounds wildly uncomfortable, especially compared to “soft sleeper” or even “deluxe soft sleeper.”
 Turns out, though, that the hard sleeper class is totally okay, and it’s by far the cheapest option.

 In a hard sleeper compartment, you’re in a cabin of four.
-In our case, we shared with a pair of very nice middle-aged German women who were doing the whole shebang, the Beijing to Moscow train.
+In our case, we shared with a pair of very nice middle-aged German women who were doing the whole shebang, the Beijing to Moscow train, with stops to explore Russia.
 You each have a reasonably comfortable mattress, sheets, a pillow, and blankets.
 The bottom bunks double as your seats when you’re not sleeping.
 There are two outlets in the compartment, a little table, and a thermos for hot water.
 You have a nice big window for looking out at the scenery.
 There is a storage compartment under your seat where you can leave valuables; it doesn’t lock, but it can’t be opened if someone is sitting or sleeping on the seat.

 Each car has two seated toilets, which start out reasonably clean and deteriorate as the journey continues, although they’re always usable.
 There are also two sinks (no soap), and a hot water machine in each car.
 Everything smells vaguely of smoke due to workers and passengers smoking between the cars.